timojuez/hificon/README.md

 ## Development

 ### Support for other AVR brands
 It is possible to implement the support for other AVR brands like Yamaha, Pioneer, Onkyo.
-This software can connect your computer to any network amp that communicates via telnet.
+It is easy to connect to any network device that communicates via telnet.
 See src/protocol/* as an example.
 See also "target" parameter in config and in hifish.
-Hint: `hifish --target .raw_telnet://IP:PORT -f` prints all data received from [IP] via telnet.
+Hint: `hifish --target raw_telnet://IP:PORT -f` prints all data received from `IP` via telnet.

-### Reverse Engineering Amplifiers
+### Reverse Engineering a Target
-`hifish -f` opens a shell and prints all received data from the amp.
-Meanwhile change settings e.g. with a remote and observe on what it prints.
+`hifish -f` opens a shell and prints all received data.
+Meanwhile change settings on the target e.g. with a remote and observe on what it prints.
 This may help you to program an own protocol.

-### Custom Amp Control Software
+### Custom Client Software
-It is possible to create an own program that controls the amp and keeps being synchronised with it.
+It is possible to create an own program that controls the target and keeps being synchronised with it.
 See ./examples/custom_app.py

-Your requirement is purely the hificon package.
+Your requirement will be the hificon package.

 ### AVR Emulator
-For testing purposes, there is a Denon AVR software emulator that nearly acts like the amp's Telnet protocol.
-Try it out by starting the emulator `python3 -m hificon.telnet_server -e --listen-port PORT --target .denon` and connect to it e.g. via the HiFiShell `hifish --target .denon://127.0.0.1:PORT`.
+For testing purposes, there is a server emulator software.
+The Denon AVR software emulator acts nearly like the amp's Telnet protocol.
+Try it out: `python3 -m hificon.telnet_server -e --target PROTOCOL --listen-port PORT` and connect to it e.g. via HiFiSh: `hifish --target PROTOCOL://127.0.0.1:PORT`.

+Example: `python3 -m hificon.telnet_server -e --target denon --listen-port 1234`

-You can also emulate the HiFi Shell: `hifish --target .emulator:.denon`
+You can also emulate the HiFi Shell directly: `hifish --target emulator:denon`

 ## Troubleshoot
-- If HiFiCon cannot find your device, add the amp's IP address as "Host = [IP]" under [Amp] to ~/.hificon/main.cfg in your user directory.
+- If HiFiCon cannot find your device, add its URI as "uri = PROTOCOL://IP:PORT" under [Target] to ~/.hificon/main.cfg in your user directory.
 - If you are on a GNU OS and the key binding does not work, you can try the setup for proprietary OS.
-- If your device lets you connect only once but you would like to run several HiFiCon programs at the same time, run `python3 -m hificon.telnet_server -r --target .auto --listen-port 1234`.
-In the programs, set `localhost:1234` as your amp.
+- If your device lets you connect only once but you would like to run several HiFiCon programs at the same time, run `python3 -m hificon.telnet_server -r --target auto --listen-port 1234`.
+In the programs, set `localhost:1234` as your target.